pat-123/portfolio_projects/README.md

 # 7. Prinicipal component analysis

+In this file, I used PCA to reduce the dimensions, remove multi-collinearity b/w variables and reduce the variation also.
 I have tried to build a model by removing multicollinear variables by checking the vif between independent variable(manually), and also with in-built variation_inflation_factor() and got a model score on sklearn breast cancer dataset to be 0.733

 Another way I tried with PCA to reduce the dimensions from 30 to 2 and then see a visual on the decision boundary and model score improved a little because of standardization